Nico Hoerner Player Props: Cubs vs. Dodgers

-The Chicago Cubs and Nico Hoerner, who went 1-for-5 with an RBI last time in action, take on Julio Urias and the Los Angeles Dodgers at Wrigley Field, Friday at 2:20 PM ET.
+The Chicago Cubs, including Nico Hoerner and his .556 slugging percentage in past 10 games, including four extra-base hits but no home run), take on starter Clayton Kershaw and the Los Angeles Dodgers at Wrigley Field, Sunday at 2:20 PM ET.

-In his last game he had a one-hit showing (1-for-5) against the Dodgers.
+In his last game, he had two hits (going 2-for-5 with a home run and two RBI) against the Dodgers.

 Nico Hoerner Game Info & Props vs. the Dodgers